arcaneAgilmente/consensual/README.md

 help is used to color the help layer and text.

 music_select has the colors for the elements on Music Select.
+music_select.remaining_time is used to color the text for the remaining time in the credit.
 music_select.sort_head is the color of the word "Sort", which is the header for the sort info.
 music_select.sort_type is the color for the name of the current sort.
+music_select.curr_group is the color for the name of the current group.
+music_select.music_wheel is the songs used by the music wheel.
+They are used to color the quads behind the text of the music wheel items, at 0.25 luma.
+(luma is reduced using a gamma corrected method)
+music_select.music_select.current_group is for the current group
+music_select.music_select.group is for other groups
+music_select.music_select.random is for a random entry
+music_select.music_select.censored_song is for censored songs
+music_select.music_select.prev_song is for the previous song
+music_select.music_select.song is for a song
+music_select.music_select.sort is for a sort
+music_select.steps_selector has the colors used by the steps menu.
+music_select.steps_selector.pick_steps_type is the color of the circle for the "Pick Steps Type" choice.
+music_select.steps_selector.pick_song is the color of the circle for the "Pick Song" choice.
+music_select.steps_selector.number_stroke is the stroke color for the numbers on the choices.
+music_select.steps_selector.number_color is the main color for the numbers on the choices.
+music_select.steps_selector.name_stroke is the stroke color for the names on the choices.
+music_select.steps_selector.name_color is the main color for the names on the choices.

+common_background is the set of colors used for coloring the background.
+common_background.center_color is the color of the center of the circle.
+common_background.inner_colors is a set of colors that will be equally spaced around the circle's inner edge.
+common_background.outer_colors is a set of colors that will be equally spaced around the circle's outer edge.
+The first entry in outer_colors will be used to color the fullscreen quad behind the circle.
+This allows the circle to have one color in the center, then fade to other colors halfway to its edge, then fade to an edge color.
+The bg_start_angle value in the bubble config controls the angle the first color is placed at.

 gameplay.failed, gameplay.normal_exit, and gameplay.cancel are used to color
 the circular wipe that is used when gameplay ends without a combo or score